X16Community/x16-docs/X16 Reference - 10 - VERA FX Reference.md

 	</tr>
 </table>

 The FX features use DCSEL values 2, 3, 4, 5, and 6.
 This effectively gives FX 20 8-bit registers.
-Note that 15 of these registers are *write-only*, 2 of them are *read-only* and 3 are both *readable* and *writable*,
+Note that 15 of these registers are *write-only*, 2 of them are *read-only* and 3 are both *readable* and *writable*.
+In addition, DCSEL value 63 is read-only, and reports the VERA version.
+DCSEL values 7-62 are currently unused, but behave like DCSEL value 63.

-***Important***: *unless DCSEL values of 2-6 are used, the behavior of VERA is exactly the same as it was before the FX update.
+***Important***: *If the only DCSEL values used are 0 and 1, the behavior of VERA is exactly the same as it was before the FX update.
 This ensures that the FX update is backwards compatible with traditional non-FX uses of VERA.*

 ### Addr1 Mode